qualiaMachine/Intro_GCP_for_ML/episodes/Data-storage.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Storing data on GCP
 Machine learning and AI projects rely on data, making efficient storage and management essential.
-Google Cloud offers several storage options, but the most common for ML workflows are **persistent disks** (attached to Compute Engine VMs or Vertex AI Workbench) and **Google Cloud Storage (GCS) buckets**.
+Google Cloud offers several storage options, but the most common for ML workflows are **Virtual Machine (VM) disks** and **Google Cloud Storage (GCS) buckets**.

 > #### Consult your institution's IT before handling sensitive data in GCP
 > As with AWS, **do not upload restricted or sensitive data to GCP services unless explicitly approved by your institution's IT or cloud security team**.
 For regulated datasets (HIPAA, FERPA, proprietary), work with your institution to ensure encryption, restricted access, and compliance with policies.

 ## Options for storage: VM Disks or GCS

-### What is a VM persistent disk?
+### What is a VM  disk?
-A persistent disk is the storage volume attached to a Compute Engine VM or a Vertex AI Workbench notebook.
+A VM disk is the storage volume attached to a Compute Engine VM or a Vertex AI Workbench notebook.
 It can store datasets and intermediate results, but it is tied to the lifecycle of the VM.

-### When to store data directly on a persistent disk
+### When to store data directly on a VM disk
 - Useful for small, temporary datasets processed interactively.
 - Data persists if the VM is stopped, but storage costs continue as long as the disk exists.
 - Not ideal for collaboration, scaling, or long-term dataset storage.